sonyarianto/doitsu/README.md

 # Doitsu
-Simple and generic web framework, but also opinionated hehe.
+Simple and generic web framework, mostly only routing and templating.

 ## Requirements